-- Regular review of risks by Housing and Homelessness management teams and maintenance of service risk registers. - Performance management systems and operation of service improvement groups. - The Risk Control Team in Building Services undertakes site visits to ensure compliance with all relevant Health and Safety requirements including compliance with the Health and Safety at Work etc. Act 1974, Control of Asbestos Regulations 2012 and Electricity at Work Regulations 1989.

-- A contract log is in place which identifies responsibilities for differing elements of compliance along with contract manager and contractor details whether delivered in house or externally.
+- Regular review of risks by Housing and Homelessness management teams and maintenance of service risk registers. - Performance management systems and operation of service improvement groups. - The Risk Control Team in Building Services undertakes site visits to ensure compliance with all relevant Health and Safety requirements including compliance with the Health and Safety at Work etc. Act 1974, Control of Asbestos Regulations 2012 and Electricity at Work Regulations 1989. - A contract log is in place which identifies responsibilities for differing elements of compliance along with contract manager and contractor details whether delivered in house or externally.
 Regular contract meetings are held to review compliance and for key risks such as asbestos and gas safety; external compliance portals are used.
-Corgi systems are used for gas compliance and MODUS - a software management company who specialise in asbestos data management is being implemented for asbestos management. - Strategies, policies and procedures are reviewed on an on-going basis in line with a risk-based Corporate Policy Framework.
-These include the Local Housing Strategy and Allocations Policy. - Corporate Management Team (CMT) signs off on the Annual Governance Statement, including any significant issues (control failures) which have occurred over the year.
-CMT also receives notifications of health and safety contraventions, and resulting improvement plans, which would include health and safety issues affecting housing and homelessness.
+Corgi systems are used for gas compliance and MODUS - a software management company who specialise in asbestos data management is being implemented for asbestos management.

+- Strategies, policies and procedures are reviewed on an on-going basis in line with a risk-based Corporate Policy Framework.
+These include the Local Housing Strategy and Allocations Policy. - Corporate Management Team signs off on the Annual Governance Statement, including any significant issues (control failures) which have occurred over the year.
+Corporate Management Team also receives notifications of health and safety contraventions, and resulting improvement plans, which would include health and safety issues affecting housing and homelessness. - The Housing and Support service has designed and implemented a Quality Assurance and Performance Management framework.

-3.6.2 Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law.
+3.7.2 Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law.

-A Programme of internal audits, which are risk-based, identify any control failures including legal compliance in various areas such as rent management, void properties and complaints management.
-The following audits relating to housing have been competed for reporting to the Audit, Risk and Scrutiny Committee within the 2020/2021 reporting timescale:
+A Programme of internal audits, which are risk-based, identify any control failures including legal compliance in various areas such as rent management, void properties, and complaints management.